 Literally translated “called out,” it refers to a community of people called out and gathered together around a single purpose.

 For the first followers of Jesus, ecclesia was the perfect word to describe their new community.
-Although members of the Roman empire, they saw themselves as part of a greater kingdom than Rome: they were citizens of the kingdom of God as revealed through Jesus Christ.
-They had been called by faith in Jesus, gathered into a community of love, and sent into the world with the message of hope: that through faith in Jesus Christ, “the new creation has come: the old is gone, the new is here!”
+Although members of the Roman Empire, they saw themselves as part of a greater kingdom than Rome: they were citizens of the kingdom of God, and Jesus was the true King of the world.
+They had been called to faith in Jesus, gathered into a community of love, and sent into the world with the message of hope: that through faith in Jesus Christ, “the new creation has come: the old is gone, the new is here!”
 (2 Cor 5:17).

-The Lord’s Table, that great Gospel reminder of God’s grace expressed to us in Jesus Christ, is observed every week by the ecclesia community, thus marking our hearts and shaping our lives as people who belong to Jesus.
+The Lord’s Table, that great Gospel reminder of God’s grace expressed to us in Jesus Christ, is observed every time we gather, thus marking our hearts and shaping our lives as people who belong to Jesus.

 Finally, the public reading and teaching of the Scripture is a highlight of each worship gathering.
 The messages are primarily studies through various books of the Bible.
 They are true to the meaning of the text and practical to the lives of followers of Jesus, as well as those who are simply exploring Christianity.

-Called by faith, Gathered in love, Sent in hope.
 These are the biblically mandated rhythms and priorities for ecclesia.
-We have been called together as a community and sent together on mission.
 By God’s grace, through the power of his Spirit, for Jesus’ sake, let us be faithful.
 The world needs us!
 After all, like the first century believers, we are convinced that, that through faith in Jesus Christ, “the new creation has come: the old is gone, the new is here!”
 (2 Cor 5:17).